tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 servers exactly which PQC trust anchors they recognize, while still supporting traditional roots for compatibility with legacy servers.

-In all cases, the long-term goal is a transition to PQC-only roots and certificate chains.
+In all cases, the long-term goal is a transition to PQC roots and certificate chains.
 Hybrid signature schemes help bridge the gap, but operators will have to plan carefully for the eventual retirement of traditional and composite roots once PQC adoption is widespread.